Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Results

 Figure \ref{fig:prisoner_messages} shows total message length per round (sum of both agents) in repeated Prisoner's Dilemma games across three payoff configurations.
 Message length rises sharply from round 1 to 2, indicating an early phase of strategic alignment or signaling, followed by a plateau from round 3 onward as agents settle into stable behaviors.
 Llama 4 Maverick maintains more variable communication, especially in conventional and harsh settings, with fluctuations persisting through later rounds.
 GPT-4o, by contrast, stabilizes more quickly, suggesting a front-loaded or more rigid communicative strategy.
 Differences between payoff configurations are less evident early on, particularly for Llama, but increase over time, suggesting that dilemma severity shapes the communication.

-Table 5 lists the five most frequent non-generic words used by LLMs in Arabic, Vietnamese, and English across all configurations of the Prisoner's Dilemma and the Battle of the Sexes, both repeated and one-shot.
-Words were extracted using the Python library spaCy \cite{honnibal2020spacy}, excluding stopwords and game-specific terms such as Option A, Option B, choose, and round.
-Note that although the experiments involving Arabic use the Arabic script for both prompts and LLM outputs, the words in the table are transliterated into the Latin alphabet to enhance readability for non-Arabic readers and ensure consistent cross-linguistic comparison.
+Table 5 lists the five most frequent non-generic words used by LLMs in Arabic, Vietnamese, and English across all configurations of the Prisoner's Dilemma and the Battle of Sexes, both repeated and one-shot.
+Words were extracted using the Python library spaCy \cite{honnibal2020spacy}, excluding stopwords and game-specific terms such as "Option A", "Option B", "choose", and "round".
+Although the experiments involving Arabic use the Arabic script for both prompts and LLM outputs, the words in the table are transliterated into the Latin alphabet to enhance readability for non-Arabic readers and ensure cross-linguistic comparison.

-In the Prisoner's Dilemma, frequent terms such as penalty, trust, cooperation, and outcome highlight a focus on risk, reciprocity, and strategic foresight, key aspects of social dilemmas.
+In the Prisoner's Dilemma, frequent terms such as "penalty", "trust", "cooperation", and "outcome" highlight a focus on risk, reciprocity, and strategic foresight--key aspects of social dilemmas.
 Future-oriented verbs like saʾakhtār ("I will choose") further emphasize this planning dimension.

-In contrast, the Battle of the Sexes features vocabulary related to reward, preference, and emotional or evaluative terms like good, think, and appreciate, which align with the game's emphasis on coordination and mutual satisfaction.
+In contrast, the Battle of Sexes features vocabulary related to reward, preference, and emotional or evaluative terms such as "good", "think", and "appreciate", which align with the game's emphasis on coordination and mutual satisfaction.
 The recurrence of inclusive expressions like “cùng" (“together”) in Vietnamese across both games suggests a consistent drive toward joint decision-making.
 These lexical patterns underscore how LLMs adapt their language to the underlying incentive structures of different games, revealing human-like sensitivity to context and strategy.